NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-00.md

 *  A "slurmVersion" member that MUST be set to 2, encoded as a number
 *  A "validationOutputFilters" member (Section 4.3), whose value is an object.
-The object MUST contain exactly two members:
+The object MUST contain exactly three members:
   -  A "prefixFilters" member, whose value is described in Section 4.3.1.
   -  A "bgpsecFilters" member, whose value is described in